Are You Dehydrated?

 You can lose water throughout the day because of a series of normal reasons, like defecating, sweating, urinating, and crying.
 None of these activities at a regular level will really dehydrate you, particularly as you drink and eat throughout the day, but even low levels can cause headaches and dehydration and in excessive amounts, they can be dangerous.

 As you can probably tell, the two important parts in causing dehydration are the amounts of fluids you lose and the water that you don’t drink.
 Causes of fluid loss are more extensive, but not taking on enough fluids can occur when you are busy and forget to drink or just don’t realize you’re thirsty — this is more common for older people.
-A common instance of dehydration is going out for the day without water and there being no facilities around to find water.
+A common cause of dehydration is going out for the day without water and finding there are no facilities around to get water.

 What Causes Dehydration